Philadelphia Independent Media Finishing Fund

 We cover post-production services.
 These services include editor consultations; fine cut editing; sound mixing; scoring, color correction; Title design; Graphics/Animation/Illustration; dub titling; close captioning; DVD authoring; DCP conversion, archival footage rights; master dubs; and duplication.

-In order to promote a more robust local community we encourage use of local vendors.
+In order to promote a more robust local community, we encourage the use of local vendors.
 Please explore the Greater Philadelphia Film Office’s directory of vendors here.

 What process is used to select the projects?